ARM-software/AVH/DoxyGen/examples/src/GetStarted.md

 ![Continuous Integration (CI) workflow](images/basic_ci_workflow.png)

-1. \ref GS_DevelopTest "Local development": at first, the software is developed locally using common embedded toolchain such as [Keil MDK](https://developer.arm.com/tools-and-software/embedded/keil-mdk) and with [Arm Virtual Hardware Target (VHT)](../../simulation/html/index.html) used for MCU simulation. <br>
+1. \ref GS_DevelopTest "Local development": at first, the software is developed locally using a common embedded toolchain such as [Keil MDK](https://developer.arm.com/tools-and-software/embedded/keil-mdk) and with [Arm Virtual Hardware Target (VHT)](../../simulation/html/index.html) used for MCU simulation.<br>
  A GitHub repository is used as a source code management system for synchronization, storage and version control.
-2. \ref GS_SetupCI "CI pipeline setup": a GitHub Action implements the CI pipeline that gets triggered on every code update in the repository.
+2. \ref GS_SetupCI "CI pipeline setup": a GitHub Action implements the CI pipeline that gets triggered on every code update in the target repository.
 3. \ref GS_ExecuteCI "CI execution": automated program build and testing is performed in the cloud with Arm Virtual Hardware and results are reported back to the repository.
 4. \ref GS_AnalyseFailure "Failure analysis and local debug": developer can observe the CI test results in the GitHub Actions of the repository.
 In case of any failures they can be reproduced and debugged locally.